Friday, September 17, 2021

 Every bill which shall have approval from the Constitutional Council, shall, before it become a law, be presented to the President of the United States; if he approves, he shall sign it, but if not, he shall return it, with his objections to that House in which it shall have originated, who shall enter the objections at large on their journal, and proceed to reconsider it.
 If after such reconsideration a majority of that House shall agree to pass the bill, it shall be sent, together with the objections, to the other House, by which it shall likewise be reconsidered, and if approved by a majority of that House, it shall become a law.
 But in all such cases the votes of both Houses shall be determined by yeas and nays, and the names of the persons voting for and against the bill shall be entered on the journal of each House respectively.
 If any bill shall not be returned by the President within ten days (Sundays excepted) after it shall have been presented to him, the same shall be a law, in like manner as if he had signed it, unless the Congress by their adjournment prevent its return, in which case it shall not be a law.

-The judges of the Supreme Court shall nominate, and by and with the advice and consent of the Senate, shall appoint the officers in charge of executing the administration of justice for the United States.
-The officers in charge of executing the administration of justice shall hold their offices during one term of ten years.
+The judges of the Supreme Court shall nominate, and by and with the advice and consent of the Senate, shall appoint the Attorney General for the United States.
+The Attorney General shall hold their office during one term of ten years.

 The Constitutional Council shall have jurisdiction to determine whether treaties are in conformity with the Constitution and whether all regulations and executive actions are in conformity with the laws and Constitution; in such cases it may declare their annulment.